 Teach English in Spain

 Spain is one of the most popular locations in Europe and the world for teaching English abroad.
 English teachers in Spain typically find work in September or early October, and then again in January.
-Most contracts for teaching English in Spain end in late June.
+Most contracts to teach English in Spain end in late June.
 For those looking to teach English in Spain through the summer, opportunities at summer English language camps are available in Spain and throughout Europe.
 Summer camp positions typically start in late June and early July.